litxtech/mybavul1/README_setup.md

 ## 3. Deploy Supabase Edge Functions

-The payment, cancellation, and hotel search logic runs on Supabase Edge Functions.
+The payment, search, availability check, and cancellation logic runs on Supabase Edge Functions.
 You need to deploy them using the Supabase CLI.
+Your app includes: `search-hotels`, `create-checkout-session`, `stripe-webhook-handler`, `cancel-booking`, and `check-availability`.

 **Prerequisites:**
 *   [Install the Supabase CLI](https://supabase.com/docs/guides/cli).